FellowOfYellow/cse15l-lab-reports/LabReport3.md

 **-i Description** - Ignore case distinctions in patterns and input data, so
                      that characters that differ only in case match each other.

+**The Significance** - -c signifies ignore case.
+It is useful if you are trying to find how many times a specific word is being said regardless of it is uppercase or lowercase.
+Perhaps you are checking a doc for how many times it says "the" and you also want to count it when it is at the start of a sentence and is "The" instead of "the".